rakeshdb11/Vehicle-Identification-Number-VIN-Generation-Tool-PPC-Python-Project/README.md

       Model --> It represents the Model code.

       Serial_No. --> It represents the Vehicle Identification Number.

+      ~ Sheet2(SEQ) --> In this sheet you have to input the sequence

    b) VIN_CREATION_HISTORY --> This sheet maintains the Past VIN Creation history with their time stamp.